 You might also remember some macrame jewelry pattern techniques from the hemp jewelry trend back in the 90s.
 If you knotted a hemp bracelet, then you probably already know the basics of macrame.
 In fact, if you can tie a knot, you’re well on your way to becoming a macrame expert.

-Limber up those fingers and get ready to knot the day away with some of these macrame jewelry patterns from our awesome Bluprint designers.
+Limber up those fingers and get ready to knot the day away with some of these macrame jewelry patterns from our awesome Craftsy designers.

 Macrame Cleopatra Earrings